dotnet/dotnet-monitor/documentation/api/info.md

 # Info - Get

-Gets information about the Dotnet-Monitor version.
-Other configuration information may be included in the future.
+Gets information about the Dotnet-Monitor version, the runtime version, and the listening mode.

 ## HTTP Route